UCO-OpResearch/lysis/data/2022-01-01-0000/README.md

 Data obtained from Dr Bannish.
-Used with Fortran code in 2022.
+Compied for use with Fortran code in 2022, but unchanged.